lporte04/flask-finance-app/README.md

 1. ~Implement DB (I forgot something, see #3 of TODO)~
 2. ~Implement user logic, ensure register/login and logout functionality~
 3. ~DB update: Need to be storing their wages/income (hourly, salary, etc)~
-4. Implement dashboard form(s)
+4. Implement dashboard form(s) (Liam)
-5. Implement dashboard calculation logic
+5. Implement dashboard calculation logic (Liam)
 6. Implement dashboard display
-7. Implement Investment API
+7. Implement Investment API (Sam)
-8. Implement profile/settings: change login information, profile picture (if we even implement this as a feature), dark mode (if we implement it), etc.
+8. Implement profile/settings: change login information, profile picture (if we even implement this as a feature), dark mode (if we implement it), etc. (Justice implement dark mode)

 # Current state of the project (this is from the last pull request):